vijaykatam/django-cache-manager/README.md

     ...
 )
 ```
-Define cache namespace in `settings.py`, for example
+Define cache backend for `django_cache_manager.cache_backend` in `settings.py`.
+The backend can be any cache backend
+that implements django cache API.

 ```
 CACHES = {